SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

     in the original time series the seasonal component is always estimated by X-13ARIMA-SEATS, as shown in the picture below (from the panel on the left choose *Main results* → *Table*).
-Therefore the X-13ARIMA-SEATS users should always check the outcome of the combined seasonality test.
+Therefore X-13ARIMA-SEATS users should always check the outcome of the combined seasonality test.

 	{: .text-center.image-wrapper}